gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 </figure>

 ### Number of Reviews per Day/Week/Month

+**Definition:** _The volume of code reviews being conducted, indicating team review capacity and activity._

 This metric shows the total number of reviews (all types) completed over a given period of time.
 Values are expressed in **reviews** and averaged over a **7-day window**.
 Tracking review activity helps teams understand collaboration patterns and reviewer workload across different timeframes (daily, weekly, or monthly).